Posts tagged geek

 1) FALLOUT NEW VEGAS: The long awaited next link in the Fallout franchise is almost here!!!!
 I am seriously looking forward to using my V.A.T.S. system to headshot Super Mutants and the new irradiated geckos!

 Plus there’s a Super Mutant that seriously looks just like narrator Ron Perlman…for realz.
 Even though Obsidian is the big dog on this, it still has that Fallout look I got so used to in Fallout 3, the best game of 2008(IMHO).
 For me, it’s the most exciting release besides Halo: Reach and Fable III(which I’ll get to in a moment).
 It’s an RPG, which is my true calling when it comes to video games, I’ve played Oblivion enough times I can become the head of all the factions in less than a day of playing, and I can beat the game in less than 5 hours.
 I shine in RPGs like I decidedly don’t in FPS games.
-So this release is a
+So this release is a BIG DEAL for me.

 2) Fable III: The other game that is making me anxious for October to hurry up and get here.
 I have my copy of this(and F:NV) on pre-order at my local game retailer and I am looking forward to being able to finding the villager I created with the Villager Maker in the game.
 Plus, I LOVE the way Fable looks.
 All of them.
 They are some of the prettiest games, and I am a huge fan of the whole medieval theme the game has going on.